-- 5.25 At the county level the Site is within the Settled Unwooded Vale landscape character type, located within the Vale of Berkeley character area (SV6A). - 5.26 At the District Level the Site lies within the Rolling Agricultural Plain Landscape Character Type (Stroud District Landscape Character Assessment, 2000).
-This Landscape Character Type is divided into a number of sub units with the Site predominantly comprising LCT 5b 'Lowland Plain' with a smaller component of LCT5a 'Escarpment Footslopes' to the east of the Site. - 5.27 Public Right of Way (footpaths) cross parts of the Site, some of which link to network of PRoW in the surrounding area (See Environmental Designations Plan on Page 10).
+- 4.17 The Site is not subject to any landscape designations.
+The Site is located approximately 2km west of the Cotswolds AONB at its closest point. - 4.18 The Site lies within the Severn and Avon Vales National Character Area (NCA 106).
+The landscape character of the Site and its immediate surroundings is considered to be fairly typical for the national character area. - 4.19 At the county level the Site is within the Settled Unwooded Vale landscape character type, located within the Vale of Berkeley character area (SV6A). - 4.20 At the District Level the Site lies within the Rolling Agricultural Plain Landscape Character Type (Stroud District Landscape Character Assessment, 2000).
+This Landscape Character Type is divided into a number of sub units with the Site predominantly comprising LCT 5b 'Lowland Plain' with a smaller component of LCT5a 'Escarpment Footslopes' to the east of the Site. - 4.21 Public Right of Way (footpaths) cross parts of the Site, some of which link to network of PRoW in the surrounding area (See Environmental Designations Plan on Page 10).
 The Site is bordered by the M5 to the east, A419 to the south and the A38 to the west and divided by Grove Lane which is also a Sustrans National Cycle Route.
-The settlement of Whitminster and a range of business / retail uses are located to the west and the Stroudwater Highways Depot (Cullimores) is located to the southeast of the Site beyond the A419. - 5.28 The Stroud District Landscape Sensitivity report (2016) carried out as part of the SALA process assesses parcel Wh07 as being of High/ Medium sensitivity to housing use and Medium sensitivity to Employment use, although it is noted that landscape sensitivity study only covers a part of the total Site to the west.
+The settlement of Whitminster and a range of business / retail uses are located to the west and the Stroudwater Highways Depot (Cullimores) is located to the southeast of the Site beyond the A419.

-5.29 The proposals will retain the existing woodland and opportunities for the green infrastructure enhancement have been identified and will be designed so as to maximise landscape and other benefits.
+- 4.22 The Stroud District Landscape Sensitivity report (2016) carried out as part of the SALA process assesses parcel WHI007 as being of High/Medium sensitivity to housing use and Medium sensitivity to Employment use, although it is noted that landscape sensitivity study only covers a part of the total Site to the west. - 4.23 The proposals will retain the existing woodland and opportunities for the green infrastructure enhancement have been identified and will be designed so as to maximise landscape and other benefits.
 It is therefore considered that once finer grained landscape evidence is prepared for development at the Site it would be possible to design a form of development that respects the landscape setting when viewed from local receptor points, including the public rights of way.
 Overall it is considered that the development could be accommodated on the Site with an appropriate design that responds to and aids integration with the existing landscape context.